 Instructor: Ruby Lee, Window Rock, AZ

+Learn about the experiences of youth as they created their own kélchí (moccasin).
+The video and reflections summarizes the experiences of youth learning about the moccasin.
 In this four-day workshop, students learned the foundational skills of making kélchí, Navajo low-cut moccasins, by completing a miniature version and their own personal pair.
 Students learned the philosophies inherent in moccasin making and wearing.
 The lessons they gained examined the historical and cultural stories that have shaped the contemporary role of moccasins in Diné society.

-Instructor: Sam Slater, Rough Rock, AZ
+Instructor: Sam Slater, Round Rock, AZ

 Filmographer: Wayfinder Media (Hondo Louis, Owner)

 Producer: Wendy Greyeyes